lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 kind: "guide"
 ---

 If you’re safely nestled within the comfortable clutches of the Senior Engineer [career level](https://lethain.com/career-levels-and-more/), you might wonder if you ought to pursue the Staff title.
-It’s a considerable investment of time and energy, along with requiring a good amount of luck, is that investment worth your time?
+It’s a considerable investment of time and energy, along with requiring a good amount of luck.
+Is that investment worth your time?

 The answer is, of course, that it might be!
-The four consistent advantages that generally come with a Staff-plus title are:
+The three consistent advantages that generally come with a Staff-plus title are:

 1. allowing you to bypass informal gauges of seniority,
 2. facilitating access to “the room,”
-3. increase in current compensation,
-4. Compounding increase in total career compensation.
+3. increase in current and career compensation.

-The title also grants more agency onto the projects you work on, but some find that increase in agency is swallowed by a commensurate increase in accountability to the business.
+A potential fourth advantage is that some folks find that the title grants more agency to select the projects you work on, but others find that increase in agency is swallowed by a commensurate increase in accountability to the business.

 ## Informal gauges of seniority